Bandwidth selection in kernel density estimation: Oracle inequalities and adaptive minimax optimality

-The {\em oracle approach} considers a set of kernel estimators $\cF(\cH)=\{\hat{f}_h, h\in \cH\}$, and aims at a measurable data-driven choice $\hat{h}\in \cH$ such that for every $f$ from a {\em large} functional class the following {\em $\bL_s$-risk oracle inequality} holds
+The \textit{oracle approach} considers a set of kernel estimators $\cF(\cH)=\{\hat{f}_h, h\in\cH\}$, and aims at a measurable data-driven choice $\hat{h}\in\cH$ such that for every $f$ from a \textit{large} functional class the following {\em$\bL_s$-risk oracle inequality} holds:

-Here $C$ is a constant independent of $f$ and $n$, and the remainder $\delta_n$ does not depend on $f$.
-Oracle inequalities with "small" remainder term $\delta_n$ and constant $C$ close to one are of prime interest; they are key tools for establishing minimax and adaptive minimax results in estimation problems.
-To the best of our knowledge, oracle inequalities of the type (\ref{eq:oracle}) were established only in the cases $s=1$ and $s=2$. \citeasnoun{dev-lug96} established oracle inequalities for $s=1$.
-The case $s=2$ was studied by \citeasnoun[Chapter~7]{massart}, \citeasnoun{samarov}, \citeasnoun{rigollet-tsybakov} and \citeasnoun{birge}.
+Here $C>0$ is a constant independent of $f$ and $n$, and the remainder $\delta_n$ does not depend on $f$.
+Oracle inequalities with ``small'' remainder term $\delta_n$ and constant $C$ close to 1 are of prime interest; they are key tools for establishing minimax and adaptive minimax results in estimation problems.
+To the best of our knowledge, oracle inequalities of the type (\ref{eqoracle}) were established only in the cases $s=1$ and \mbox{$s=2$}. \citeauthor{dev-lug96} (\citeyear{dev-lug96}, \citeyear{dev-lug97}, \citeyear{devroye-lugosi}) established oracle inequalities for $s=1$.
+The case \mbox{$s=2$} was studied by \citeauthor{massart} [\citeyear{massart}, Chapter~7], \citeasnoun{samarov}, \citeasnoun{rigollet-tsybakov} and \citeasnoun{birge}.
 The last cited paper contains a detailed discussion of recent developments in this area.

-The contribution of this paper is two--fold.
-First, we propose a selection procedure for a set of kernel estimators, and establish the corresponding $\bL_s$--risk, $s\in [1,\infty)$, oracle inequalies of the type (\ref{eq:oracle}).
-Second, we demonstrate that our selection rule leads to a minimax adaptive estimator over a scale of the anisotropic Nikolski's classes (see Section~\ref{sec:nikolski} below for the class definition).
+The contribution of this paper is twofold.
+First, we propose a selection procedure for a set of kernel estimators, and establish for the corresponding $\bL_s$-risk, $s\in [1,\infty)$, oracle inequalities of the type (\ref{eqoracle}).
+Second, we demonstrate that our selection rule leads to a minimax adaptive estimator over a scale of the anisotropic Nikol'skii classes (see Section~\ref{secnikolski} below for the class definition).

-More specifically, let $h^{\min}=\big(h^{\min}_{1},\ldots,h^{\max}_{d}\big)$ and $h^{\max}=\big(h^{\max}_{1},\ldots, h^{\max}_{d}\big)$ be two fixed vectors satisfying $0<h^{\min}_{i}\leq h^{\max}_{i}\leq 1$, $\forall i$, and let
+More specifically, let $h^{\min}= (h^{\min}_{1},\ldots,h^{\min}_{d} )$ and $h^{\max}= (h^{\max}_{1},\ldots, h^{\max}_{d} )$ be two fixed vectors satisfying $0<h^{\min}_{i}\leq h^{\max}_{i}\leq1$, $\forall i$, and let

 Consider the set of kernel estimators